 During this retreat there is more formal practice: mindful movements, sitting and walking, mindful eating.
 We practice in silence.

 There will be Dharma instructions, guided meditations, and Dharma talks and there is space for sharing and individual guidance.

 Non-residential sliding scale $30 - $45/day

 Housing is simple, most in double-occupancy rooms; all meals are vegetarian with vegan & gluten-free options.

-Your registration covers food and lodging only.
-According to the ancient tradition of dana, those who carry on the teachings of the Buddha are supported through the generosity of the community; thus dana to support Sakti and Nick's teachings at Dhamma Dena may be offered at the conclusion of the retreat.
+Your registration covers food.
+According to the ancient tradition of dana, those who carry on the teachings of the Buddha are supported through the generosity of the community; thus dana to support the teachers, manager and cook at Dhamma Dena may be offered at the conclusion of the retreat.